 Tummy tuck complication

 The type of problem you're having with sutures is rare at the five-year post-op mark (but not unheard of).
-I have had a few patients who have had problems with Ethibond sutures (with continued working on problems) and have required every one of these sutures had to be removed before they healed.
+I have had a few patients who have had problems with Ethibond sutures and have required every one of these sutures had to be removed before they healed.
 If you find that you do have continued problems with drainage (for example from the incision line or umbilicus) I would not be surprised if the underlying sutures (and a resulting fistula) are to blame.

 Treatment would involve removal of all the sutures, washing out of the abdominal wall thoroughly, replication with a non-braided suture if necessary and closure over drains.